-10 Top Performed Well Fonts for Resume in 2022
+10 Top Performed Well Fonts for Resume to Land an Interview

 It is not an easy choice to pick a good font for a resume.
 It has to meet several criteria.
 It needs to be easy to read, modified in styling if necessary, and it should not blend with the page.
 At the same time, it should not be extravagant, curly, or too big.